 Skip to Content

-The Company opened its first local office in 1908.
-Siemens Argentina recently reinforced its corporate social responsibility programs by launching and financially supporting “Siemens Fundación para el Desarrollo Sustentable de Argentina”.
-Through this foundation, Siemens is further reinforcing its long-term commitment to the country.
+Siemens has been active in Argentina for more than 150 years.
+Siemens Argentina reinforces its commitment to corporate social responsibility by financially supporting the “Siemens Fundación para el Desarrollo Sustentable de Argentina.”
+Through this foundation, Siemens is further strengthening its long-term commitment to the country.